VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog0intro.md

 	z = x * y
 ```

-and "**While** Ｘ is less than Ｙ, decrease the value of Ｘ by Ｙ divided by Ｘ".
+and "**While** X is less than Y, decrease the value of X by Y divided by X".

 ```python
 while x < y: